How to fix roller blinds

 - Take the roller out of its brackets on the wall.

 - Grab the pin using pliers; turn it clockwise, which will release the spring; let go of the pin quickly when you feel the tension, which will unlock the spring.
 Repeat these steps until the pin is unlocked.

 Second, if the blinds are too difficult to raise, then the spring is too tight.

-  - Roll the shade to its "up" position and then remove it from its wall brackets.
+- Roll the shade to its "up" position and then remove it from the wall brackets.

-  Yes, patience is required especially when the steps in how to fix roller blinds are repeated but the results will be well worth your efforts.
+Patience is required especially when the steps in how to fix roller blinds are repeated, but the results will be well worth your efforts.